Keeled box turtle: Habitat

 The keeled box turtle is a terrestrial species, and can be frequently found in small caves and rock crevices.
 It can also be found in forests, in deep layers of leaves.

 Conservation status

-C. mouhotii is listed as an endangered species by the International Union for Conservation of Nature (IUCN).
+Cuora mouhotii is listed as an endangered species by the International Union for Conservation of Nature (IUCN).

 The population of the keeled box turtle has been on a steep decline in some areas, particularly Vietnam.
 This can be attributed to people capturing it for food and pets, as well as Vietnam legally exporting large numbers.
 Although there are other possible reasons behind this population decline, deforestation and hunting have proven to be a major threat to this turtle especially.

 Threats include habitat destruction and degradation during deforestation.
 In parts of its range it is threatened by overexploitation as it is collected from the wild, especially for food.
 It is also used in traditional medicine.
 It is consumed locally and traded internationally for the food market and the pet trade.

 In China the species is bred in captivity on a small scale for the pet trade.